Cannington - Queens Park

 Cannington - Queens Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cannington-Queens Park has a high cultural diversity, with 61.3% of its residents speaking a language other than English at home and 61.1% born overseas.
-Christianity is the predominant religion in Cannington-Queens Park, comprising 33.6% of the population.
-However, the category 'Other' has a substantial overrepresentation with 9.4%, compared to the Greater Perth average of 3.2%.
+Cannington-Queens Park has a high level of cultural diversity, with 61.3% of its population speaking languages other than English at home and 61.1% born overseas.
+Christianity is the predominant religion in Cannington-Queens Park, representing 33.6% of the population.
+The 'Other' religious category comprises 9.4%, significantly higher than Greater Perth's average of 3.2%.

 Frequently Asked Questions - Diversity